-Resisting the Desire to Buy
+Resist the Desire to Buy

-Just how do we go about resisting the desire to buy?
+Just how do we resist the desire to buy?
 We all like nice things.
 We all want nice things.
 But do we really need all those nice things?
 Let me just say that there is nothing wrong with wanting nice stuff, but sometimes we need to draw the line and say enough.
 I have gone through quite the learning curve in the last couple of years and I have found some things that always seem to help quench my thirst for more:

 What are your Financial Goals?